 In terms of online and mobile gambling, this is covered by Betting Law 2012 and is governed by the National Betting Authority (NBA).
 However, the online wagering activities that are allowed under the Betting Law 2012 are online sports bets.
 In an interesting twist, the CGC does ban betting on horse races and dog races, both at betting shops and online sportsbooks.

-The process of getting licenced by the Cyprus Gaming Commission is the same as with most casino regulators across the globe.
+The process of getting licenced by the Cyprus Gaming Commission is the same as with most gambling licence regulators across the globe.
 All applicants will be required to complete an in-depth application form that covers the corporate governance and business history of all parties involved.

 The CGC especially states that it will only accept business parties who are “of the highest moral and professional standards”, “of a sound and stable financial background” and “have, where relevant, sufficient business acumen”.